A Ragtime Christmas

 An American Original

-R4’s latest CD (recorded live July 10, 2015) features a balance of uptempo Tin Pan Alley rags, classic ragtime, early blues and formative jazz.
+This CD, recorded live July 10, 2015, features a balance of uptempo Tin Pan Alley rags, classic ragtime, early blues and formative jazz.
 The ensemble’s first live album, “An American Original” also includes a spoken historical narrative by executive director William Pemberton.

 Animal Fair features uplifting and exuberant animal songs from the ragtime, blues and early jazz eras that appeal to children and adults.
 Familiar traditional songs like “Tiger Rag,” “Kitten on the Keys” and “The Animal Fair” are combined with forgotten hits like “Rhinoceros Rag,” “Chasing the Chickens” and “Bull Frog Blues.”
 Listeners will hear the R4 orchestra accompanied by elephants, lions, dogs, pigs, cats and chickens.
 Animal Fair also features two new compositions, written specifically for the recording.
 Catherine McMichael’s “Warthog Stride” was inspired by a trip she took to Botswana, South Africa, where she saw warthogs being chased by a pack of lionesses.
 “Elephant Rag,” by R4 musical director emeritus William Hayes, is based on the melody from Camille Saint Seans’ “Carnival of the Animals.”